Disease Guide ·Episodic Falling Syndrome ·2026

 Hereditary & Genetic Coverage

-EFS is a well-documented genetic condition caused by a known gene mutation.
-Your policy must cover hereditary and genetic conditions for any claim to be accepted.
-Some policies specifically exclude genetic conditions or have breed-specific exclusions that may affect Cavalier owners.
+EFS is genetic, caused by a known BCAN mutation.
+Policies must cover hereditary and genetic conditions for claims.
+Some exclude genetic conditions or have breed-specific exclusions affecting Cavalier owners.

 Red flag · Pre-existing